 A puff of air is all it takes to shoot a firearm, so disabled people can now participate in target shooting and even hunting.

 Target shooting and hunting are pleasures most people cannot participate in if they do not have steady control of their arms or hands.
 Jeff Malloy changed all that.
-Jeff was an avid outdoorsman until 2004, when an accident robbed him of his ability to go hunting or even fire a weapon.
+Jeff was an avid outdoorsman until 2004, when an accident robbed him of his ability to go deer hunting or even fire a weapon.
 Undeterred, Jeff developed the Equalizer Adaptive Shooting System, which allows people to fire rifles and shotguns even with limited use of their upper body.

 Equalizer Adaptive Shooting Systems LLC faced many challenges designing its revolutionary adaptive shooting system for moderate and severely disabled persons.
 One such challenge was coming up with a reliable, sensitive, and easy-to-use trigger actuation system.
 With those factors in mind, Jeff created a simple air pressure system with technical assistance from engineers at World Magnetics Co., Traverse City, Mich.